masoudrezaei9696/Alzheimer-s-Vaccine/README.md

-Objective: Design and optimize a genetic construct for expressing the Aβ1-42 antigen in *Physcomitrella patens* (moss) as a potential platform for molecular pharming in Alzheimer’s vaccine research.
+Objective: Design and optimize a genetic construct for expressing the Aβ1-42 antigen in *Physcomitrella patens* (moss) for molecular pharming applications in Alzheimer’s vaccine research.